Portfolio CV Home

 (full version available at: https://youtu.be/yd2LFpI_OSs ), Filming by Ali Madani.

-The empty ancient lakebed that is the present-day land of Kunda is the current source of the artist’s practice.
-The traces of the lake and its inhabitants are entered into conversation with, through the materials and forms that persevere.
+The empty ancient lakebed that is the present-day land of Kunda is the starting point for this body of work.
+The traces of the lake and its inhabitants are entered into conversation with, through the materials and forms present.
 The river is the remaining artery that continues to flow through the land.
 Prehistoric artefacts have been preserved in the peatlands and mounds that have formed through the evolution of the landscape.
-The clay of Kunda continues to be mined, and worked, with hands.
+The clay of Kunda continues to be mined.
 The relationship between the waterways of Estonia and the mining industry have heavily impacted the political and social identity of the land’s inhabitants.

 The waterways of Estonia have played an influential role in the country’s social history and culture.